 The Incredible Human Potential, which focuses on the transcendent destiny of humankind, is one of Mr. Armstrong’s most inspiring works.
 It explains the overview of God’s master plan for humans, answering our deepest questions about why we are here.

 The Missing Dimension in Sex is a treasure trove of practical, Bible-based knowledge regarding marriage, family, dating and sex.
-A companion book we also own is Mr. Armstrong’s Why Marriage—Soon Obsolete?
+A companion booklet we also own is Mr. Armstrong’s Why Marriage—Soon Obsolete?

-Mr. Armstrong considered the message contained in The United States and Britain in Prophecy to be the “strongest proof” of God’s existence and the inspiration of the Holy Bible.
+Mr. Armstrong considered the message presented in The United States and Britain in Prophecy to be the “strongest proof” of God’s existence and the inspiration of the Holy Bible.
 Written during the 1930s, this book probably did more to help build the Worldwide Church of God under Mr. Armstrong than anything else he ever published.
-During his lifetime, more than 6 million people had obtained copies.
+During his lifetime, nearly 6 million people had obtained copies.
 The foundational history and prophecy it covers is more urgently needed today than ever before.

 The Wonderful World Tomorrow draws on numerous biblical passages to vividly describe what human civilization will be like during the 1,000-year reign of Jesus Christ, now just ahead of us.
 This is the vision that kept Mr. Armstrong’s focus on the future.
 It’s why he was such a positive, joy-filled, forward thinker!